Elijah: Origin

-Many Christian Church fathers also have stated that Elijah was a priest.
+Many Church Fathers also have stated that Elijah was a priest.
 Some rabbis have speculated that he should be identified with Phinehas.

 According to later Kabbalistic literature, Elijah was really an angel in human form, so that he had neither parents nor offspring.

 The Midrash Rabbah Exodus 4:2 states "Elijah should have revived his parents as he had revived the son of the Zarephathite" indicating he surely had parents.

 The Talmud states "Said he [Rabbah] to him (Elijah): Art thou not a priest: why then dost thou stand in a cemetery?"

 Zeal for God

 A midrash tells that they even abolished the sign of the covenant, and the prophet had to appear as Israel's accuser before God.

 In the same cave where God once appeared to Moses and revealed Himself as gracious and merciful, Elijah was summoned to appear before God.
 By this summons he perceived that he should have appealed to God's mercy, instead of becoming Israel's accuser.
 The prophet, however, remained relentless in his zeal and severity, so that God commanded him to appoint his successor.

 The vision in which God revealed Himself to Elijah gave him at the same time a picture of the destinies of man, who has to pass through "four worlds."
 This world was shown to the prophet by God through symbolism: in the form of the wind, since the world disappears as the wind; storm is the day of death, before which man trembles; fire is the judgment in Gehenna; and the stillness is the last day.

 Three years after this vision, Elijah was "translated."
 Concerning the place to which Elijah was transferred, opinions differ among Jews and Christians, but the old view was that Elijah was received among the heavenly inhabitants, where he records the deeds of men.

 But as early as the middle of the 2nd century, when the notion of translation to heaven underwent divergent possible interpretations by Christian theologians, the assertion was made that Elijah never entered into heaven proper.
 In later literature paradise is generally designated as the abode of Elijah, but since the location of paradise is itself uncertain, the last two statements may be identical.